 18 x 27 1/8 in./45.5 x 68.8 cm

 Heine hit the graphic design jackpot with this striking image for the German satirical magazine, Simplicissimus, which he co-founded and illustrated for 10 years.
 Launched in 1896, the magazine was bitingly critical of Kaiser Wilhelm II’s regime, rigid hierarchies, Prussian militarism, and the newly rich.
 Simplicissimus was frequently censored and even confiscated by the police; after one such incident, Heine responded with this bold design which centers on a crisp red bulldog—symbolizing the common people—who refuses to be chained up.
 “This classical German poster combined all the elements of a genuine poster—concise statement, striking optical effect, drawing confined to essentials, broad planes of colour and integration of detail into a unified whole… A feature of his work, which derives especially from English models, is a simplicity amounting at times to almost parsimony.
 But his posters are agog with life, sometimes with buffoonery, sometimes with mordant wit” (Rademacher, p.
 16).
 To boot, Heine defied all of the aesthetic conventions of Jugendstil, instead launching a new style of poster design that would lead to the Sachplakat era.
 He was right to take the risk—the bulldog has become an icon of not only the magazine, but of an entire era of German poster design.
+This is a 1965 limited edition reprint of the original 1897 poster, issued by Verlag der Kunst Dresden.

 33 x 43 1/2 in./83.7 x 110.5 cm